January 21, 2022

 Website

-Federal vs. state compliance
+Federal and state compliance

 • Any state-specific compliance is based on the state(s) where your business is operating, regardless of where the business entity is registered.

-• Additionally, if your company employs people who work remotely, you’ll also have to comply with state and local requirements that apply to the place where they do their work.
+• If you have remote employees, you’ll also have to comply with state and local requirements that apply to the place where they do their work.

 For example, if your corporation or limited liability company (LLC) is registered in Delaware, but the business has an office in Florida, then you must comply with Florida employment laws.
-If you have remote employees who work in another state, you’ll also have to follow applicable employment laws for their home state when it comes to those individuals.
+If you have remote employees who work in another state, you’ll have to follow applicable employment laws for their home state when it comes to those individuals.

-Wage and hour law factors
+Wage and hour rules

 In the U.S., workers must be paid in a manner that complies with the Fair Labor Standards Act (FLSA), which is a wage and hour law.
 Beyond this federal law, most states also have additional wage and hour requirements: